Plaban9/Game_Number_Wizard/README.md

 The computer guesses your number.

-Initially binary search was used but to make it feel like more natural Random.range() was used.
+Initially binary search was used but to make it feel like more natural Random.Range() was used.